-We also encourage our clients to check with their lawyer in India whether their General Power of Attorney must be authenticated and legalised with the Indian Consulate.
+We also encourage our clients to check with their lawyer in India whether their General Power of Attorney must be authenticated and legalised (or stamped with an apostille) with the Department of Foreign Affairs and Trade and then with the Indian Consulate (through VFS).
 This requirement may vary depending on what the General Power of Attorney is intended to do, and whether it is used for a personal or commercial purpose.
 For more information, we encourage you to contact the Indian Consulate in your state after obtaining advice from your lawyer in India.

 Our notary public has extensive experience in assisting Indians, non resident Indians, person of Indian origin, or anyone with property dealings in India with the General Power of Attorney for India.
 See examples of the General Power of Attorney used by banks in India.

 If you are looking for assistance with legal proceedings, including divorce proceedings under the Hindu Marriage Act, please see this previous post.